cas-bioinf/rboAnalyzer/readme.md

  Here we describe the variant with downloading only the necessary sequences.
  This is done by using the `genomes_from_blast` by calling:
     ```shell
-    genomes_from_blast -e YOUR_EMAIL -in 6S_super_short.xml -o genomes.bdb
+    genomes_from_blast -e YOUR_EMAIL_ADDRESS -in 6S_super_short.xml -o genomes.bdb
     ```
-    The `YOUR_EMAIL` should be valid email on which NCBI staff could contact you if they need to.
-It is not saved nor logged by the tool.
+    The `YOUR_EMAIL_ADDRESS` should be your valid email address on which NCBI staff could contact you if they need to.
+It is not logged by the tool.

     The BLAST database with name `genomes.bdb` was created for you if everything was successful.
     You will need it in the next step.